 But even huge conglomerates are not immune to translation gaffes.
 Their mistakes are not only our learning experiences, but also sources of total hilarity.

-What follows is a collection of the top ten funniest marketing translation gaffes:
+Top ten funniest marketing translation gaffes:

-Pepsi: Pepsi has gone through a number of slogans over the years, one of which was: “Come Alive with Pepsi.”
+Pepsi has gone through a number of slogans over the years, one of which was: “Come Alive with Pepsi.”
 This slogan was very effective across the United States, but it frightened the Chinese target market when it was translated, because the Chinese slogan ended up meaning, “Pepsi Will Bring Your Ancestors Back from the Dead.”

 Pepsi isn’t the only soda company that had some issues in China.
 When Coca-Cola first tried to bring its product to China in the early 1920s, it wanted to maintain the sound of the name.
 However, they quickly found out that a phonetic translation of Coca-Cola actually means “bite the wax tadpole” in Chinese.

-Coors: Coors Light is ubiquitous, and one of its former slogans was, “Turn it loose!”
+Coors Light is ubiquitous, and one of its former slogans was, “Turn it loose!”
 Unfortunately, Coors is another brand that had some issues with the Spanish-speaking market, because that tagline in Spanish was translated into, “You will suffer from diarrhea.”

-KFC: KFC has had a number of public relations gaffes over the years — in particular the fact that it is no longer legally able to call itself Kentucky Fried Chicken and must go by the acronym KFC.
+KFC has had a number of public relations gaffes over the years — in particular the fact that it is no longer legally able to call itself Kentucky Fried Chicken and must go by the acronym KFC.
 Its tagline — “Finger Lickin’ Good” — has been around for a long time, but it ran into some issues in China when it was translated to mean, “Eat Your Fingers Off.”

 The “Got Milk?” campaign was very successful among English-speaking populations, but when it was translated in Spanish, it ended up meaning, “Are you lactating?”
 Obviously, that didn’t go over quite as well.

 In 2009, HSBC bank was put in the position of having to rebrand its entire global banking operation when they tried to translate their U.S. campaign to audiences overseas.
 The initial slogan was “Assume Nothing”, but it was translated to mean “Do Nothing.”
 HSBC had to spend over $10 million to change its slogan to “The World’s Private Bank.”

 They wanted to highlight the cars’ excellent manufacturing and launched a campaign across Europe with the slogan, “Every car has a high-quality body”.
 However, in a number of languages, it was translated to mean, “Every car has a high-quality corpse.”

-Colgate: The toothpaste brand tried to market its product in France under the name Cue.
+The Colgate toothpaste brand tried to market its product in France under the name Cue.
 However, that was also the name of an ill-famed pornographic magazine.

-Pampers: Pampers was a unique case, as they attempted to sell diapers in Japan with an image of a stork delivering a baby.
+Pampers was a unique case, as they attempted to sell diapers in Japan with an image of a stork delivering a baby.
 This was confusing to the Japanese, because they have no cultural myth wherein storks bring babies to parents, so the image was simply confusing.
 In their culture, babies are delivered in giant floating peaches.